Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Two encounters that would not have happened without Ezra.

-Being seen.
-Being appreciated.
-Connecting.
+To be seen.
+To be appreciated.
+To connect.
 Dogs can do that.
 Without words.
 Without explanation.
 Just like that.
 That is perhaps their greatest lesson. 🐾

-This is the gift.
+That is the gift.
 Not loyalty alone.
 Not unconditional love alone.
-But the reminder – daily, warm, with paws and doggy breath – that we are part of something bigger.
+But the daily, warm reminder — with paws and dog breath — that we are part of something greater.
 That nature has not abandoned us.
 That life is worth living.
 To go outside.
 To slow down.
 To be in the moment.

 Hildegard knew it.
 We know it too.
-And need to be reminded of it every now and then.
+And sometimes need to be reminded.

 Leave a comment